diegomacario/Super-Sunshine/README.md

 </p>

 ### 7) Textures
-This section is currently being written.
-Thanks to [Yarden Arane](https://github.com/YArane) for writing the code to support textures and colour interpolation, and for generating the really cool image below!
+This section is currently under development (thanks to [Yarden Arane](https://github.com/YArane) for writing the code to support textures and colour interpolation, and for generating the really cool image below!).

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/face.png"/>